 Methods of breast cancer examination and their findings, such as an abnormal mammogram, may denote microcalcifications, dense breast tissue/breast mass, or some sort of irregular tissue growth (e.g., breast lumps, fibroadenomas, breast cysts, lobular carcinoma in situ, or ductal breast cancer such as ductal carcinoma in situ).

-...in a large percentage of mammogram results and findings denoting breast cancer the physical abnormalities detected in mammogram photos and breast exam videos are pseudo-cancers (=non-cancers), tumors that do not progress, rather than growths denoting malignant invasive breast cancer.
-More recently (by late 2013), pseudo-cancers have also been labeled “IDLE” (indolent lesions).
+...in a large percentage of mammogram results and findings denoting breast cancer the physical abnormalities detected by a pathologist in mammogram photos and breast exam videos are pseudo-cancers (=non-cancers), tumors that do not progress, rather than growths denoting malignant invasive breast cancer.
+By late 2013, pseudo-cancers have also been more commonly labeled “IDLE” (indolent lesions).

 Essentially, these particular physical symptoms of breast cancer represent false positive findings.

 In short, a mammographic breast cancer diagnosis based on histological and pathological breast cancer symptoms is frequently a misdiagnosis, such as an overdiagnosis.
 But these excess breast "cancer" tumors (or signs of breast cancer) all tend to get treated, representing cases of overtreatment.
 At a heavy cost for many women as now many healthy women will receive invasive treatments for breast cancer -"cancers" which, in reality, are non-cancers.
 The situation denotes that the medical profession has a poor understanding or strong ambiguity in regard to the basic question, "what is breast cancer?"